OpenClaw Discernment Control Kit

 - Choose OpenClaw Native Memory Activation Kit first if native memory is still off, unstable, or unproven.

-- Choose this kit if native memory works and you now need trust tiers, contradiction review, write barriers, and expansion scoring.
+- Choose this kit if native memory works and you now need trust tiers, contradiction review, write barriers, never-auto-promote rules, onboarding gates, and expansion scoring.

-- Choose OpenClaw Memory Architecture Bundle if you want activation, discernment, reliability, and feedback controls in one ordered rollout.
+- Choose OpenClaw Memory Architecture Bundle only if activation, discernment, approval, reliability, and feedback controls all need to move together.

 - Choose Ultimate / All Access if you want the OpenClaw layer plus the broader CWYN operating library.